Let’s talk about Step 8 in Alcoholics Anonymous: “Made a list of all the people we have harmed and become willing to make amends to them all”.

-I recall lots of people saying in meetings that just not bothering someone that you’ve hurt before is a nice amends.
+I recall a lot of people saying in meetings that just not bothering someone that you’ve hurt before is a nice amend.

-The key was Step 8 is to just stick to making the list and focus on the amends that are making the biggest difference in our lives today.
+The key was for Step 8 to just stick to making the list and focus on the amends that are making the biggest difference in our lives today.

-The Step 8 is not made about making a list of people we need to say we’re sorry to, the Step 8 is about starting to get a vision in our head as to how we can be a better person.
+Step 8 is not about making a list of people we need to say we’re sorry to.
+Step 8 is about starting to get a vision in our head as to how we can be a better person.

-A living amends is the most powerful.
+Living amends are the most powerful.
 For example, I don’t need to go grovel to my mother and apologize for every nasty thing I said to her while I was drunk or every time she didn’t hear from me because I was drunk.

 What I do today is I think of my mother and I accept my mother’s choices, the way she accepted my choices when I was drinking.